 CPP is often defined as pain in the pelvic area that isn’t cyclic and isn’t related to pregnancy and that lasts for three to six months.
-It may affect from 6% to 25% of reproductive-age women, depending on how it’s defined, as well as men and older women.
+It may affect from about 6% to 26% of women,1 depending on how it’s defined.
 The condition can arise from a variety of causes.

 So how does CPP apply to us as IBD patients?
 In my case, as someone living with Crohn’s, after many colorectal surgeries and given my perianal disease, I’ve developed CPP that requires constant management.